KCErb/hello-ruboto/README.md

 This is a tutorial for folks that know a bit about ruby and nothing about writing code for Android devices.

-It walks step by step through the tutorials found at http://developer.android.com/training/index.html.
+It more or less follows the tutorials found at http://developer.android.com/training/index.html.
 And attempts to copy their content with one major difference **These instructions are for Ruboto**!
 Yay

 That means we won't be writing any thing but sweet sweet Ruby.